WELD 120 : Beginning Welding and Metal Fabrication II

 Continuation of WELD 110.
-Includes arc welding in all positions,using E-6010 and E7018 electrodes, machine flame cutting, as well as plasma and air carbon arc cutting and gouging.
-Learn to layout,cut,prepare,fit-up,and weld together metal to repair parts and fabricate projects.
+Includes the shielded metal arc welding (SMAW) process, electrodes, oxy-acetylene flame cutting, introduction to plasma and carbon arc cutting, gouging, and the fundamentals of metallurgy.
+Learn to layout, cut, prepare, fit-up, and weld together metal to repair parts and fabricate projects using SMAW.

 - History in development of Metals both ferrous and nonferrous